maubanel/Barber-Bot/IndustryResearch.md

 - [The Barber Eliminator](https://www.hammacher.com/product/barber-eliminator)

 ## User Personas
-Pre Assumptions of what users would be interested in using the Barber-Bot.
+Pre Assumptions of what users would be interested in using the Barber-Bot

  <img src="images/personas.png">